 Why Audit Your Maintenance Management Program?

 Maintenance operations will change over time.
-This is because of equipment being added or retired, changes in maintenance personnel, changes in suppliers and operational changes.
+To clarify equipment is added or retired, maintenance personnel change, suppliers change, operations change and so on.
 With this, new inefficiencies may be introduced or new opportunities for improvements may appear.
-These sort of things can be found with a periodic audit of the maintenance program.
+We can find these sort of things with a periodic audit of the maintenance program.

 What To Do In The Maintenance Management Program Audit?